Auto-Scoring for Integration-Created Risks and Incidents

 Integration Automation

-Integrations can now be automated, running asynchronously to ingest RSK or INC items from connected sources.
-You can toggle automation on per integration under Settings -> Integrations.
+Integrations run asynchronously to ingest RSK or INC items from connected sources.
+You can enable asynch automation per integration under Settings -> Integrations.

 "Opened By" Update on Integrated Items